-Our group is transdisciplinary and our main aim is to promote and provide expert knowledge through research in all areas of textiles and fashion with particular specialisms in technology, sustainability, design, history, culture, business and ethics.
+Our main aim is to promote and provide expert knowledge through research enquiry into all design areas of fashion and textiles with particular specialisms in garment technology, sustainability, fashion history, culture and ethics.

 - To deliver a high-quality research environment for students and researchers.

-- Offer services to the fashion industry such as: textile testing facilities, digital printing technologies, laser cutting, photography suite, whole garment dyeing, summer schools and CPD courses in various areas of design, manufacture, textiles and testing.
+- Offer services to the fashion industry such as: textile testing facilities, digital printing technologies, laser cutting, digital fashion, photography suite, whole garment dyeing, summer schools and CPD courses in various areas of fashion design, manufacture and textiles.

 - To encourage collaboration, development of resources and topics into modules and study materials.